jehna/overthewire-wargames-solutions/README.md

-# Over The Wire solutions
+# Over The Wire Wargames solutions
 > A fun game about using Linux

 This project is about solving the https://overthewire.org/wargames/ challenges programmatically.
 No passwords are stored in the code, but the code provides solutions to all the challenges.

+Please make an effort to solve the challenges yourself, they are quite fun!

 ## Getting started